Post 70s Generation

-Post 70s Generation is a literary critical term in Chinese contemporary literature, which refers to the new generation of writers who were born after 1970 in China.
-In some criticism these writers have also been described as the 'Post Cultural Revolution Generation', or 'Post Maoism Generation' as they grew up after Mao's death.
+Post-70s Generation is a term used in Chinese literary criticism to describe a group of writers in contemporary Chinese literature who were born in the 1970s.
+In some critical writing, these authors have also been described as the post-Cultural Revolution generation or the post-Mao generation, because they came of age after Mao Zedong's death.

 Background

-This concept firstly appeared in Shanghai's literary magazine 'Fiction World'(小说界) in 1996, as a column for young writers born after 1970 (whom were still in early 20s at that time), and then it was widely used in literary criticism from 1990s to early 21st century in China, until the 'Post 80s Generation' emerged soon after.
+The term first appeared in 1996 in the Shanghai literary magazine Fiction World (小说界), which opened a column for young writers born after 1970, then still in their early twenties.
+It was later adopted more widely in Chinese literary criticism during the late 1990s and early 21st century, before attention shifted to the emerging post-80s generation.

-The well known Post 70s writers include Mian Mian, Wei Hui, Zhou Jieru, Yilin Zhong, Shen Haobo (poet), Ding Tian, Wang Ai, Wei Wei, Dai Lai, Li Shijiang (poet), Jin Renshun, Zhu Wenying, Wu Ang (poet), Yin Lichuan (poet), Sheng Keyi, Ma Yi, Zhao bo, Jia Zhangke (film maker), Xiaolu Guo (film maker), and Xie Youshun (literary critic), etc.
+Writers and cultural figures sometimes associated with the post-70s generation include Mian Mian, Wei Hui, Zhou Jieru, Yilin Zhong, Shen Haobo, Ding Tian, Wang Ai, Wei Wei, Dai Lai, Li Shijiang, Jin Renshun, Zhu Wenying, Wu Ang, Yin Lichuan, Sheng Keyi, Ma Yi, Zhao Bo, Jia Zhangke, Xiaolu Guo, and Xie Youshun.

-The iconic groups of Post 70s Generation include: 1, Beauty writers (refers to women writers only), 2, Lower body poets (refers to a poem style), and 3, The 6th Generation (refers to film makers).
+Groups or trends sometimes linked to the post-70s generation include beauty writers, the lower body poets, and the Sixth Generation of filmmakers.